wombleton/gitlaw-nz/acts/P/Private Security Personnel and Private Investigators Act 2010.md

 ##### 69 Licensee and certificate holder to keep records

-*   A licensee or certificate holder or person who employs or engages any crowd controller employee commits an offence and is liable on summary conviction to a fine not exceeding $2,000 who fails without reasonable excuse to comply with any requirement to keep records that is prescribed in regulations made under [section 114][151].
+*   A licensee or certificate holder or person who employs or engages any crowd controller employee commits an offence and is liable on conviction to a fine not exceeding $2,000 who fails without reasonable excuse to comply with any requirement to keep records that is prescribed in regulations made under [section 114][152].

+    Section 69: amended, on 1 July 2013, by [section 413][200] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 70 Access by Police and Complaints, Investigation, and Prosecution Unit to records